 - Current Assessed Value

-- For an overall valuation change not related to physical characteristic changes, submit any of these documents you have available:
+- If you are requesting an overall valuation change not related to physical characteristic changes, submit any of these documents you have available:

 - Your own estimate of market value as of January 1, 2020.
 This is the valuation date for the 2021-2022 valuation cycle.

 - Builder’s cost breakdown worksheet for building remodels or construction.